-Further details of our progress on the CS Project are given in the Operating Review set out on pages 6 to 9.
+Further details of our progress on the CS Project are given in the Operating Review.

 The Company's Business Model is to acquire 100% ownership of mineral assets at minimal expense.
 This usually involves staking claims as was the case for the CS Project, or applying for exploration licences from the relevant authority, as was the case for our Baker's Gold Project in Australia.
 In other cases, rights are negotiated with existing project owners for initially low periodic payments that rise over time as confidence in the project value increases and this was the case for the Bay State Silver Project.